microservices-api/kubernetes-microprofile-lab/README.md

 # [Bonus: Deploying a MicroProfile application in a minikube cluster](minikube/README.md)

- In the bonus section you'll build a MicroProfile application and package it inside a Open Liberty Docker container.
+ In the bonus/take-home section you'll build a MicroProfile application and package it inside a Open Liberty Docker container.
 You will then utilize a helm chart that deploys the Liberty container into a Kubernetes cluster (minikube), with the appropriate ingress and service setup, while also deploying and configuring a Cloudant Helm chart that stands up the database that holds the data for this microservice.

  We will walk you through the deployment of our sample MicroProfile Application into a minikube.
 You'll notice that we're using the exact same artifacts (Helm charts & Docker containers) as the steps for ICP.
 However, minikube is the simplest way for a developer to get a Kubernetes cluster up and running locally in their laptop.